Career Management: All

-Promotion and/or tenure or continuing status dossiers, as well as those for promotion of professors of practice and other career-track faculty (non-tenure) faculty, and 3-year or other probationary reviews with recommendation for non-renewal are due to the Office of the Vice President and Dean by November 1.
-Three-year or other probationary reviews are normally due to the vice president and dean by November 15 (unless there is a possibility for non-retention).
+Promotion of professors of practice and other career-track faculty (non-tenure) faculty, and 3-year or other probationary reviews with recommendation for non-renewal are due to the Office of the Vice President and Dean by October 1.
+Promotion and/or tenure or continuing status dossiers and three-year or other probationary reviews are due to the Office of the Vice President and Dean by November 1 (unless there is a possibility for non-retention).
 Consult your unit head for earlier unit deadlines.

 - Promotion and Tenure

 - Promotion and Tenure Appendix A: Examples of Activities to be Used in Conjunction with the Position Description in Evaluating College of Agriculture and Life Sciences Faculty for Promotion and Tenure/Continuing Status